Snow / Weather Updates – No updates at this time.

 Snow and Ice Removal Information

-Because every snowstorm is different – temperature, moisture content, wind velocity and storm duration, etc. we implement a snow removal plan unique to each storm.
+Because every snowstorm is different – temperature, moisture content, wind velocity, and storm duration, etc. we implement a snow removal plan unique to each storm.
 The primary focus is always on public safety.
-View frequently asked questions regarding snow and ice removal in unincorporated Douglas County.

 In Highlands Ranch, Douglas County is responsible for plowing roads and neighborhoods, while the Highlands Ranch Metro District is responsible for trails, community parking lots and more.